vckyou/Reforestation/README.md

-## Did you hear about the runner who was criticized?
-He just took it in stride
+## Why did the scarecrow win an award?
+Because he was outstanding in his field.